Rim destabilization and re-formation upon severance from its expanding sheet: Rim release

 \section{Rim release}

 Figure \ref{fig:2}(a) shows several frames to illustrate some of the hydrodynamic behavior of the rim post severance.
-The VP laser pulse starts the vaporization of the resulting sheet 2$\,\mu$s after PP impact, well before $t_\textrm{max}$, the time of maximum radial extension of the sheet attained at $t_\textrm{max}=0.38\tau_{\textrm{c}}\approx 4\,\mu s$ \cite{villermaux_drop_2011,klein_drop_2020}.
+Side-view images (for $t_{\textrm{vp}}$=0 and 600\,ns) are additionally shown and illustrate the finite curvature of the sheet, as described by \citet{Franca2025}, which has negligible influence on the measurement of the dominantly radial expansion of the rim and ligaments.
+The VP laser pulse starts the vaporization of the resulting sheet 2$\,\mu$s after PP impact, well before $t_\textrm{max}$, the time of maximum radial extension of the sheet attained at $t_\textrm{max}=0.38\tau_{\textrm{c}}\approx 4\,\mu s$ \citep{villermaux_drop_2011,klein_drop_2020}.
 The VP laser pulse energy is then adjusted to just achieve clear rim severance.
-According to \cite{klein_drop_2020}, the neck binding the rim to the sheet can be considerably thinner than the rest of the sheet and only a negligible (if any) fraction of the rim is vaporized.
-The underlying vaporization mechanism is detailed by \cite{Schubert2024a}.
-We note that the VP intensities are of the order $\sim 10^{7}$\,W\,cm$^{-2}$ well below the threshold of producing any plasma ($\sim 10^{8}$\,W\,cm$^{-2}$ under the current conditions) or any propulsion \cite{kurilovich2016plasma} such as associated with the PP (here $\sim 10^{10}$\,W\,cm$^{-2}$).
+According to \citet{klein_drop_2020}, the neck binding the rim to the sheet can be considerably thinner than the rest of the sheet.
+The underlying vaporization mechanism is detailed by \citet{Schubert2024a}.
+We note that the VP intensities are of the order $\sim 10^{7}$\,W\,cm$^{-2}$, up to $9 \times 10^{7}$\,W\,cm$^{-2}$ for the highest energy case, well below the threshold of producing any plasma [$\sim \mu$m) rim we cannot use the aforementioned scaling relation (being valid in the thin-film limit) and instead apply the full numerical model of \mbox{\,\citet{Schubert2024a}}.
+The surface temperature predicted by the model remains below 1800\,K, even for the highest energy case, given the fast diffusion of heat into the bulk.
+At these low temperatures, no appreciable vaporization occurs on the rim (tin boils at 2875\,K).
+Furthermore, the bulk liquid rapidly distributes heat and after 50\,ns a heating of only 200\,K is induced overall, leading to a negligible, local 5\% reduction in surface tension accompanied by a 2\% reduction in density.
+Thus, whereas the VP leads to modest vaporization of the thin-film sheet and fully removes the thin neck connecting the rim, the much larger bulk of the rim does not vaporize or significantly heat.